KartikP/KartikP.github.io/_posts/2023-09-26-Tissue-Self-Organization.md

 **Self-assembly** is time-evolving control of relative cellular positions due to local rules.
 Cells move relative to each other based on their local environment.
 The rules can be simple or complex.

-**Self-Pattterning** is the spatiotemporal control of cell status by local rules without external cues.
+**Self-Patterning** is the spatiotemporal control of cell status by local rules without external cues.
 Self-assembly can contribute to this.
 This explains how complex tissue patterns spontaneously appear from homogenous cell populations.

 The most common example of self-patterning in developmental biology is symmetry breaking.
 Often the result of stochastic processes that are stabilized by **inter**cellular mechanisms, e.g., the sperm entry point on the egg determines a break in symmetry.